-So this week we bring you three new celebs talking about grief.
-But before we do, a quick request.
-One of our fabulous grief friends over at the Chesapeake Life Center nominated us as a best Baltimore-based health and wellness blog.
+So this week we bring you three new celebrities talking about grief.
+But before we do, a quick request: One of our fabulous grief friends over at the Chesapeake Life Center nominated us as a best Baltimore-based health and wellness blog.
 Woot woot!
 We think it would be super to see a grief blog win and, let’s be honest, we think it would be even more super if that grief blog was What’s Your Grief.
-So before you read today’s post, do us a solid and click on over to the Baltimore Sun Mobbie page and vote for WYG in the health and wellness section.
-If you are a WYG superfan you can even vote for us once a day between now and November 12th.
+So, before you read today’s post, do us a solid and click on over to the Baltimore Sun Mobbie page and vote for WYG in the health and wellness section.
+If you are a WYG superfan, you can even vote for us once a day between now and November 12th.

 Done voting?
 Thanks, you’re the best.
 We hate asking for things, but we non-runners here at WYG just couldn’t let one of those running blogs win without putting up a good fight.

 Okay, refocus.
 Celebrities talking about grief, here we go:

 Frank Turner on the Death of Josh Burdette